 "...the basis of medicine's contract with society.
-It demands placing the interests of patients above those of the physician, setting and maintaining standards of competence and integrity, and providing expert advice to society on matters of health."
-1
+It demands placing the interests of patients above those of the physician, setting and maintaining standards of competence and integrity, and providing expert advice to society on matters of health".1

-This charter defined principles that apply to every physician and should serve as the foundation by which each provides care.
+This charter defined principles that apply to every physician and should serve as the foundation by which one provides care.
 There remains an inherent assumption by patients and their families that all physicians provide the highest quality of care at the most reasonable cost, resulting in the best possible outcome for patients and their families.
-In the last few decades, patients, families, employers, purchasers and others questioned the validity of this assumption in the absence of supportive data while health care costs continue to rise - \$2.8 trillion in 2012.
-These questions led to the development of focused initiatives around quality improvement, performance measurement and pay-for-performance in recent years.
+In the last few decades, patients, families, employers, purchasers and others questioned whether this assumption is indeed true in the absence of supportive data while health care costs continue to rise - \$2.8 trillion in 2012.2 These questions led to the development of focused initiatives around quality improvement, performance measurement and pay-for-performance in recent years.

-In 2007, with support of the United Health Foundation, CMSS developed a paper outlining the measurement of health care performance to serve as a quick reference guide to this multifaceted arena, and to support the ongoing work of medical specialty societies to advance quality and continuous professional development.
-UHF provided additional support to CMSS to update this Primer in 2014.
+In 2007, the Council of Medical Specialty Societies (CMSS) with support of the United Health Foundation (2007) developed a paper outlining the measurement of health care performance to serve as a quick reference guide to this multifaceted arena, and to support the ongoing work of medical specialty societies to advance quality and continuous professional development.
+UHF provided additional support to CMSS to update this "Primer" in 2014.

-The purpose of this Primer is to provide practicing physicians, leaders and staff of professional societies, national medical boards, and other organizations with:
+The purpose of this primer is to provide practicing physicians, leaders and staff of professional societies, national medical boards, and other organizations with:

-- An overview of the quality improvement and performance measurement landscape; - Basics on the key definitions and measurement concepts/methodologies in use today; - Descriptions of the key players in quality improvement and performance measurement; - An overview of current activities in this landscape; - A brief analysis of the challenges of quality improvement and measure development; and - The future of quality improvement and performance measurement.
+- An overview of the quality improvement and performance measurement landscape; - Basics on the key definitions and measurement concepts/methodologies in use today: - Descriptions of the key players in quality improvement and performance measurement; - An overview of current activities in this landscape; - A brief analysis of the challenges of quality improvement and measure development; and - The future of quality improvement and performance measurement.

-This Primer is intended to serve as background and a resource guide on quality improvement and performance measurement for those who are new to this area and also to those individuals who are interested in remaining current on new and emerging issues.
+This primer is intended to serve as background and a resource guide on quality improvement and performance measurement for those who are new to this area and also to those individuals who are interested in remaining current on new and emerging issues.